 Google Photos turned a year older, the application for storing all your photos stepped into the second year.
 Now 200 million users worldwide use Google Photos for storing their selfies, photos, and videos in an organized way since its inception last year.

 Google Photos app has become a stand-alone platform for its users as the company shut down Picasa on May 2016.
-Now more than 1.6 billion animations, collages and movies, among other things are users through Google Photos.
-In last one year users collectively freed up to 13.7 petabytes of storage on their devices that would take approximately 424 years to swipe through this many photos.
+Now more than 1.6 billion animations, collages, and movies, among other things are users through Google Photos.
+In the last one year users collectively freed up to 13.7 petabytes of storage on their devices that would take approximately 424 years to swipe through this many photos.

 Here are those tips for you

-- If you want see the keyboard shortcuts for Google Photos on the web at photos.google.com just tap Shift-?
+- If you want to see the keyboard shortcuts for Google Photos on the web at photos.google.com just tap Shift-?

 - Now you can search to pull up your corresponding photos by entering your favorite emoji into the search option.

 - Go to search and choose “Show More” and then “Recently Added” to easily find the recent uploads.